crcordeliers/fastCNV/README.md

 ## Introduction <img src = "https://must-bioinfo.github.io/fastCNV/articles/logo.png" align = "right" width = "200">

-`fastCNV` is a package that helps you detect, plot and analyse the putative Copy Number Variations (CNVs) in single cell (scRNA-seq) data or Spatial Transcriptomics (ST) data, including Visium HD.
+`fastCNV` is an R package that helps you detect, plot and analyse the putative Copy Number Variations (CNVs) in single cell (scRNA-seq) data or Spatial Transcriptomics (ST) data, including Visium HD.
 Built on `SeuratObject`, it is easily integrated into scRNA-seq or ST pipelines.

 *WARNING:* Project is still under construction and function usage may change.